 - Self diagnosis is valid.

 - Stereotypical presentation of traits will sound like they don’t apply to you at first.
-You might not flap your hands or do anything obvious as a “stim,” but you eventually learn that there are so many non-obvious types of stims: twirling your hair, chewing gum/pens/straws, bouncing your leg, counting things like your steps, grinding your teeth, or even listening to the same playlist over and over.
+You might not flap your hands or do anything obvious as a “stim,” but you eventually learn that there are so many non-obvious types of stims: twirling your hair, chewing gum/pens/straws, bouncing your leg, pulling on the strings of your hoodie, counting things like your steps, grinding your teeth, or even listening to the same playlist over and over.

 - It’s the norm, and not the exception, for your therapist or psychologist insist that you aren’t autistic (see above).